 Most importantly, the logo should be memorable.
 You want the customer to recall your brand when they are in the market for what you are selling.
 A memorable logo can help keep you top of mind.

 It should be noted that strong businesses can survive a weak logo.
 When running a business or store, the top priority should always be to increase your profit.
-You can change your logo when you have greater cash flow.
+You can change your logo when you have greater cash flow and create a brand logo that you love.

 You should promote your brand everywhere your target market hangs out.
 If you’re targeting high school students, buy ad space at high school football games.
 Sponsor a high school team and get your logo on their website.